EylulTheFairy/Lane-Detect/README.md

 # Lane-Detect
-My project for Teknofest Autonomous Taxi competition 2024.
+My project for Teknofest Autonomous Taxi competition 2024 with the team IKU-Asimov.

 I initially used Google Collab to write this code.
 You can reach that code here: https://colab.research.google.com/drive/1mVd6w7T0-bwkjXf7CXUuGbDKKIp2vwCp?usp=sharing